Daniel-Deepak-Dev/Pig-Latin/README.md

 # Pig-Latin
-Using node.js converting a normal sentence to Pig-Latin
+Using node.js, converting a normal sentence into a Pig-Latin

 **command terminal input must be**
 ```